LazyRacc00n/NetworkAnalysis_3Assignment/README.md

 - <img src="https://latex.codecogs.com/svg.image?\inline&space;\mathbf{T_i}"/>, which represent minimum amount of time steps, of an individual, in the state **I ( infectious)**.
 After these time steps, an Individual could pass from the state I to the state R (recovered) with a certain probability <img src="https://latex.codecogs.com/svg.image?\inline&space;\mathbf{q}"/>.
 - The number of individual, which are infected at the beginning, <img src="https://latex.codecogs.com/svg.image?\inline&space;\mathbf{i_0}"/> .

+We ran the model with the two types of network, testing different parameters, in order to observe the different behaviors of the model.

 ### Karate Club Graph

 Tante cose belle